FilipNest/filter/readme.md

 ## Quick start for developers

-`npm install filters.social`
+* `npm install filters.social`
+* `npm start`

-`node start` (will run on port 80 and put files and data in /data directory.
-See config section lower down for more information on settings you can pass in)
+This will run on port 80 and put files and data in an automatically created `/data` directory.
+See config file section lower down for more information on settings you can pass in as arguments.
+You can pass a `config` argument to point to a JSON file with these set.
+For example `npm start config=myconfig.json`.

 ## Main, slower, about